Randomized Compression of Rank-Structured Matrices Accelerated with Graph Coloring: Introduction

-The problem is then to construct two random matrices $\mtx{\Omega}$ and $\mtx{\Psi}$ for which $\mtx{A}$ can be recovered from the information in the set $\{\mtx{Y},\,\mtx{\Omega},\,\mtx{Z},\,\mtx{\Psi}\}$.
+Your task is to build two random (but structured) matrices $\mtx{\Omega}$ and $\mtx{\Psi}$ that have the property that $\mtx{A}$ can be recovered from the information in the set $\{\mtx{Y},\,\mtx{\Omega},\,\mtx{Z},\,\mtx{\Psi}\}$ in a computationally efficient manner.
 The algorithms described here solve the reconstruction problem using $\ell \sim k\,\log(N)$ sample vectors, where $k$ is an upper bound on the ranks of the off-diagonal blocks.
 The key novelty is the formulation of a graph coloring problem to analyze the cluster tree that defines the rank structure to build test matrices that are optimized for the specific problem under consideration.
+(We assume that the correct partition is already known, typically from the geometry of an underlying physical problem.)